Top quality horsemanship requires a working knowledge of the many surfaces and types of footing equestrians can train their horses on.

-“We can better consult our customers on their problems and needs by understanding how the horse’s body reacts to the surface,”said Zorn, whose interest in biomechanics was sparked when studying posture balance with biomechanics farrier Jim Crew.
-“Jim introduced us to how the internal structures of the hoof capsule and leg affect the horse’s overall condition,”she explained.
-“If just correcting our horses’posture could improve and prolong their careers, imagine how the surfaces we work on are affecting them.”
+“We can better consult our customers on their problems and needs by understanding how the horse’s body reacts to the surface,” said Zorn, whose interest in biomechanics was sparked when studying posture balance with biomechanics farrier Jim Crew.
+“Jim introduced us to how the internal structures of the hoof capsule and leg affect the horse’s overall condition,” she explained.
+“If just correcting a horses’ posture could improve and prolong their careers, imagine how the surfaces we work on are affecting them.”

-The eight minute biomechanics and footing video, which may be accessed at the Premier Equestrian website here http://premierequestrian.com/category/Horse-Arena-Footing.html, explains how an ideal arena surface allows a horse to move efficiently through every phase of footfall.
-The video’s easy-to-understand animations demonstrate how a variety of surface characteristics —including firmness, cushioning, cupping, rebound, and grip —work together to minimize concussion, absorb shock, provide support, and return energy back to the horse.
+The eight minute biomechanics and footing video, which may be accessed at the Premier Equestrian website http://premierequestrian.com/category/Horse-Arena-Footing.html, explains how an ideal arena surface enables a horse to move efficiently through every phase of footfall.
+The video’s easy-to-understand animations demonstrate how a variety of surface characteristics – including including firmness, cushioning, cupping, rebound, and grip all work together to minimize concussion, absorb shock, provide support, and return energy back to the horse.

 Most existing arenas can be cost-effectively rehabilitated to develop an optimal riding surface.
 With Premier Equestrian’s extensive knowledge of conditions and construction materials, the company’s team of global footing experts can assist equestrians of any level or discipline in building a new arena or improving an existing riding surface.